How Amazon Is Changing Supply Chain Management

 Classes and Zones

-Amazon boasts more than 75 fulfillment centers in North America and greater than 125,000 full-time employees.
+Amazon boasts 110 fulfillment centers in North America and almost 800,000 employees.
 To make good on increasingly fast delivery promises, the company has positioned many new warehouses in proximity to local urban markets.
 (Walmart's online strategy in China now similarly makes use of a closer-to-the-customer fulfillment model, operating a network of mini-warehouses.)

 In 2012, Amazon acquired a provider of automated and robotic warehouse solutions called Kiva Systems.
 And in 2015, that company was rebranded as Amazon Robotics.
-The robots of Amazon Robotics can pick and pack without needing any human assistance, enabling Amazon to complete warehouse activities incredibly quicky.
-Amazon has increased its army of warehouse robots at a rate of 15,000 per year since 2015.
-As of January 2017, Amazon had more than 45,000 warehouse robots and counting.
+The robots of Amazon Robotics can pick and pack without needing any human assistance, enabling Amazon to complete warehouse activities incredibly quickly.
+Amazon has increased its army of warehouse robots at a rate of almost 35,000 per year since 2015.
+As of 2020, Amazon had more than 45,000 warehouse robots and counting.

 To date, Amazon’s robotics have been aimed at bringing goods to people for the picking of orders.
-The next generation of robots will see them picking the orders on their own to reduce the need for human order pickers.
+The next generation of robots will see them picking as well as packing orders on their own to reduce the need for human workers.

 While Amazon has been increasing its army of robots in its warehouses, other online retailers were initially slow to follow.
 Now, however, robots are catching on both domestically and abroad in large facilities and smaller islands of automation within existing facilities.
 Autostore is an example of a robotic automation provider that can accommodate such islands of automation.